DATA SCIENCEHPCINDUSTRIESBLOGCONTACT US

 All proposals highlighted stakeholder benefits.
 However, the linkage between the data/system and those benefits was not always present.
 We asked applicants to explain how specific data availability will lead to specific changes in the stakeholder experience or process.
 Exactly who will gain which efficiencies and how?

-California Governor’s Office of Business and Economic Development (GO-Biz), Momentum, Port of Los Angeles, Port of Long Beach, Port of Oakland, Port of San Diego, Port of Hueneme, Latacora, Data CRT, Cloud303, California Association of Port Authorities (CAPA), and Digital Container Shipping Association (DCSA).
+ISC's partners in the project: California Governor's Office of Business and Economic Development (GO-Biz), Momentum, Port of Los Angeles, Port of Long Beach, Port of Oakland, Port of San Diego, Port of Hueneme, Latacora, Data CRT, Cloud303, California Association of Port Authorities (CAPA), and Digital Container Shipping Association (DCSA).

 Work with Insight Softmax